nandita-rajesh/amfoss-tasks/task-01/README.md

 ## Type Masetro

-I was able to type at a speed of 6 WPM and with more than 95% accuracy.
+I was able to type at a speed more than 60 WPM and with more than 95% accuracy.